menu

 Demographics

-The population of Clallam Bay has a very low overall level of education: only 8.02% of people over 25 hold a 4-year college degree or higher.
+The citizens of Clallam Bay have a very low rate of college education: just 8.02% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Clallam Bay in 2022 was $22,679, which is low income relative to Washington and the nation.
 This equates to an annual income of $90,716 for a family of four.
 However, Clallam Bay contains both very wealthy and poor people as well.